WilhelmOks/HexColor/README.md

 Convert hex strings to NSColor or UIColor

+HexColor is a small library that converts colors from hex notation (e.g. #eb5e34) to the commonly used standard color objects NSColor (for macOS) or UIColor (for iOS, tvOS and watchOS).

 ## Usage

 Call the static function `fromHexString` on `NSColor` and pass a string containing a hex color value: